 Tip: Attach the boxwood garland with pre-cut wire about every 6” – 8” for a secure hold.

 Fluff out the boxwood garland so it hangs nicely and covers the metal wreath frame completely with no gaps or holes.

 Take scissors and cut apart the moss and tuck pieces around the boxwood garland.
 Attach the ends of moss strands with floral wire from the backside.
 Tuck some of the moss into the boxwood and let other pieces hang loosely.

-Cut long stems of succulents to fit into wreath without coming out the back side.
+Cut long stems of succulents to fit into wreath without coming out of the backside.
 Place the large succulents and florals in one of the bottom corners of the wreath.
-Position the remaining succulents and flowers in a triangular shape around the larger ones, and attach to the wire wreath from the back side with floral wire.
+Position the remaining succulents and flowers in a triangular shape around the larger ones, and attach to the wire wreath from the backside with floral wire.

 For hanging the wreath, tie a small loop of twine to the top, center of the wire wreath.